JYC333/obsidian-attachment-name-formatting/README.md

 ## Obsidian Attachment Name Formatting

-This plugin will format all attachments in the format: "filename attachmentFormat indexNumber.xxx"
+This plugin will format all attachments in the format: "notename attachmentFormat indexNumber.xxx"

 The attachmentFormat are image, audio, video and pdf.
 IndexNumber is ascending number from 1 based on the attchmentFormat.You can change the default format for different type of attachments and the connector in the setting.
+Basically, there are three types of format:

+1. notename attachmentFormat indexNumber.xxx
+2. notename attachmentFormat indexNumber time.xxx
+3. attachmentFormat indexNumber time.xxx

+The space in between can be set by your choice, even use nothing in between.

 There is a one-in-many situation, which means using the same attachment in many different notes.
 In this plugin, it gives three options to handle this situation: